babylonhealth/android-playbook/README.md

 | Moj Abubakr                   | Native apps                          | [GitHub](https://github.com/MojRoid) |
 | Pedro Loureiro                | Babylon GP at Hand                       | [GitHub](https://github.com/pedroql) |
 | Tomas Navickas                | Healthcheck                          | [GitHub](https://github.com/iTomkinas) |

+We are now split into 2 offices, one in South Kensington (HQ) and another one in Liverpool Street.
+We have open positions in both locations, links in the end.
+The distribution between both offices is based on which tribe/squad you work on.

 We're passionate about our codebase and are always looking for innovative ways to build fast.
 All our new code is written in Kotlin and we use an MVI architecture with Rx and Dagger to help us write high-quality, testable code.
 We currently have over 11,000 tests and counting!